elimbaum/elimbaum.github.io/_posts/2022-08-08-twine-teardown.md

 1. Spoof a WiFi base station with matching SSID.
 Since Twine fully disassociates from the network, it shouldn't be too tricky to run a false base station.
 2. Spoof a DNS server to give a malicious IP for `f-router1.0.supermechanical.net`.
-3. Trigger a poll on the Twine (periodic, flip it upside down, or maybe send a `wakeup` command), which will be routed to our malicious server.
+3. Trigger a poll on the Twine (periodically, by flipping it upside down, or maybe by sending a `wakeup` command), which will be routed to our malicious server.
 4. Reply with new, custom firmware!

 This basically accomplishes what I would have wanted to do for custom sensing applications.
 It doesn't accomplish full flexibility because I haven't figured out how to modify (or even view) the Gainspan firmware.